martinthomson/escape-report/draft-thomson-escape-report.md

 number of articles without payment while insisting on a paid subscription to access further articles.

 On several occasions, participants expressed dissatisfaction with the difficulty of integrating paywall authorization when using AMP.
 In particular, they said AMP encourages publishers to include an article's full content, hidden by default but easily accessible to motivated users.
-The discussion extended to workarounds use things like cookie syncing
+The discussion extended to workarounds like cookie syncing {{?COOKIE-SYNC=DOI.10.1145/2660267.2660347}}
-{{?COOKIE-SYNC=DOI.10.1145/2660267.2660347}} to provide authorization.
+that is used as part of authorization, a consequence of having cached content hosted on the linking site rather than the target site.

 The same topic came up concerning book publication, where publishers indicated that having a means of enabling different methods of distribution without also